 Delegations and directions may be limited

-Any delegation or direction may be general, or limited to a particular function or part of an application (for example, a person may be delegated or directed to deal with the fees and charges aspect of an application).
-A delegation may be limited in time or to a position.
+Any delegation or direction may be general, limited to a specific function, limited to part of an application (for example, a person may be delegated or directed to deal only with third party consultation), limited to a specific position or valid for a specified period of time.

-Once a delegation or direction is given, the delegated officer assumes responsibility for exercising the function or power that has been given to them by the principal officer or Minister.
-A delegation or direction can be withdrawn at any time, generally or with respect to a particular application.
+Once a delegation or direction is given, the officer assumes responsibility for exercising the function or power that has been given to them by the principal officer or Minister.
+A delegation or direction can be withdrawn at any time, either generally or for a specific application.

 Who is an ‘officer of the agency’?

 Principal officers can delegate to an 'officer of the agency'.
 An officer of the agency9 includes the agency’s principal officer, a member of the agency, a member of the agency’s staff and a person ‘employed by or for’ the agency.